 These little bites were so tasty and I didn’t feel too bad eating a million of them since they are mostly veggies!
 They were the perfect healthy snack and everyone loved them.

 Make sure that you use the powdered Ranch dressing mix in a packet– not an actual bottle of Ranch dressing, otherwise your topping will come out way too wet.
+I like this organic ranch dressing mix, but you can use any brand!
 If you don’t have grape tomatoes, you can quarter cherry tomatoes, or even cut large tomatoes into bite-sized pieces.

 It’s easiest to make the topping with an electric or stand mixer, but if you don’t have one, don’t fear!
 Just make sure the cream cheese is extra soft at room temperature, and mix it the old fashioned way with a spoon and a little elbow grease.